-The movement of the Rolex Oyster Perpetual
+The Rolex Oyster Perpetual

-A watch’s precision, on the other hand, is dependent on the consistency of its movement’s oscillator, which is comprised of a hairspring and a balance wheel.
+A watch’s precision, on the other hand, is dependent on the consistency of its movement’s oscillator, which is made up of a hairspring and a balance wheel.
 The more steady the swings of the oscillator the more precisely a watch tells time, so manufacturers always strive for new ways to enhance the components of this mechanism.
-As a result of five years of R&D, in 2005 Rolex created a superior version of a traditional hairspring: the patented Blue Parachrom hairspring – a spring impervious to magnetic fields and up to ten times more resistant to shocks.
+As a result of five years of R&D, in 2000 Rolex created a superior version of a traditional hairspring, which debuted inside the Rolex Daytona movement caliber 4130, the patented Blue Parachrom hairspring – a spring impervious to magnetic fields and up to ten times more resistant to shocks.

 The illustrious history of the Oyster Perpetual Movement is an inspiration for Rolex’s watchmakers to continuously push the boundaries of timekeeping excellence.
 The spirit of innovation is perpetually beating at the heart of Rolex and we look forward to many more technological breakthroughs from this legendary company.